We're here to help

 Testing Salesforce CPQ

 Salesforce CPQ pages can be mapped in the usual way using the Test Builder.
-Provar will recognize standard Salesforce functionality and map it using standard Salesforce layouts, as in the example below:
+Provar will recognize standard Salesforce functionality and map it using standard Salesforce layouts.

 Mapping Standard CPQ Fields